microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Goals

-Reduce resource waste without requiring manual heap size configuration by:
+Reduce resource waste on dedicated environmedns while preserving legacy heuristics by:

 1. Introducing the concept of ergonomics profiles.
+1. Remove code paths, flags, and checks related to Server and Client class machine
-1. Defining existing heuristics as `shared`, and maintaining it as default.
+1. Define existing heuristics as `shared`, and maintaining it as default.
-1. Defining a new set of heuristics as `dedicated` designed for systems where the JVM is the dominant process using the reserved resources, e.g., in a container deployment scenario.
+1. Define a new set of heuristics designed for environments where the JVM is expected to be the dominant process, e.g., in a container.
-1. Defining an `auto` mode to automatically select between `dedicated` and `shared` based on environment characteristics.
+1. Define an `auto` mode to automatically select between `dedicated` and `shared` based on environment characteristics.

 ## Non-Goals

-It is not a goal of this effort to:

- - Increase performance of applications when running under the `dedicated` profile.
+ - It is not a goal to guarantee applications' performance improvements when running under the `dedicated` profile.
- - Change the default ergonomics profile to `dedicated` automatically in dedicated environments i.e. containers.
+ - It is not a goal to automatically change to the `dedicated` profile in environments such as containers.
- - Remove the existing configurability of heap sizes and GC selection flags.
+ - It is not a goal to remove the configurability of any tuning flags such as heap sizes, GC selection, and others.

 ## Success Metrics